cyberrumor/sitemap/README.md

 This is technically a spider, not a fuzzer.
 It's way faster than a fuzzer because it doesn't have to guess locations to find them.

-Accepts blacklists from the command line (or via concatenating a blacklist file) and also collects emails.
+Accepts blacklists from the command line (or via concatenating a blacklist file).

 It will try to stay on the same domain, but some anomolous behavior prevents me from